jack-galileo04/retirement-report/README.md

 - Mortality forecasts were wrangled into a tidy dataframe with all combinations of the demographic inputs.
 - The results were combined using 5000 iterations of Monte Carlo simulations on the financial and demographic data.
 - The output of the simulations was 5000 iterations per input combination, with an accompanying lifetime, terminal discount factor, and per annum annuity factor for expenses.
+- The outputs are then written to a database, where STAR schema is implemented using SQL.

 ---